 Advising in the Major

 By March of their second year, each student chooses a major field of study and an advisor in that field.
 The student files this information with the Registrar’s Office (see the form here).
-The Academic Affairs, Registrar's, and Student Engagement offices can assist students in choosing a major.
+The Hubbard Center, Student Academic Life Office, and Office of the Registrar can assist students in choosing a major.
 A listing of majors and minors is available here.